- Rebuttal: "Nothing Can Boost Your Immune System Against COVID-19 / Novel Coronavirus"

 Boring?
 Maybe.

-To be fair, the dietitians do go on to recommend a healthy diet and lifestyle habits but won’t touch recommending certain foods over others. #nothelpful
+To be fair, the dietitians did go on to recommend a healthy diet and lifestyle habits but wouldn’t touch recommending certain foods over others. #nothelpful

 RELATED: What is a Virus?
 With Molecular Biologist, PhD